openalloc/openalloc.github.io/Content/index.md

-*** IMPORTANT NOTE as of August 2022, both FlowAllocator and FlowWorth will be open source.
+*** IMPORTANT NOTE as of August 2022, both FlowAllocator and FlowWorth are open source.
 All ‘Investor’ features that were formerly an in-app purchase are now available to all users. ***

 # Welcome to the OpenAlloc Project